Creating an efficient manufacturing process is a difficult and time-consuming undertaking.

 Employees know about their immediate processes, as well as how and what they do affects those processes before and after they’ve played their part.
 All workers across the company should strive to learn how they impact the big picture and think about how their routine activities affect how they and others do their jobs.
 This type of critical thinking is essential to find a better way to lay out a process that can affect one or several employees’ job functions.

-3. Don’t limit the scope of what can be improved
+3. Continuous Improvement: Don’t limit the scope of what can be improved

 One of the big principles of LSS is “5S” – sort, set, shine, standardize and sustain.
 LSS thinking is a more successful program if you’re able to sustain your successes.
 In the world of contract manufacturing, companies may have dozens of different jobs working their way through floor at any time, and that number of jobs and the jobs themselves often change rapidly.